usnationalarchives/digital-preservation/README.md

 For a more technical discussion of the development and use of the Risk and Prioritization Matrix, a conference paper presented at the 2018 iPRES International Digital Preservation meeting is available at: https://osf.io/ctw3g/.
 Note that this discusses an earlier iteration than what is current.

 ## File Format Preservation Action Plans
 We are also sharing our File Format Preservation Action Plans.
+These Plans are not exhaustive nor universally applicable proposed actions and recommended or endorsed tools: these represent file formats and variant versions in NARA holdings, the current NARA risk assessment, processing capabilities, and tools in use at NARA.
+These Plans apply to files once they have been deemed permanent for NARA's holdings; the appraisal guidelines for when a record is permanent is different for Congressional, Federal, and Presidential records.

 These plans consist of two types of documentation.
 The first is documentation for multiple categories of electronic records.
 The 16 categories are:
 * Digital Audio